Emmacontrol/Sports-Media-Agency/README.md

 To test the Angular App locally, follow these steps:

-1. Navigate to the Angular app directory.
+1. Navigate to the Angular-app directory.

 2. Install Dependencies: